ASK SUIT: Is it normal to get breakouts after starting a skincare routine?

 If you are not breaking out from reasons due to skincare like the ones mentioned above, you might be breaking out due to the following:

 You are not following your routine properly

-Skin care is great but there are certain rules that you need to follow especially if you are just starting.
+In order to prevent breakouts after starting a new skincare, there are certain rules that you need to follow especially if you are just starting.
 Factors such as using your products incorrectly, applying products in the wrong order ,or not washing your face before applying creams might be the reason behind your breakouts.

 Using skincare incorrectly and applying products in the wrong order can affect your skin because it is not absorbing the product properly.
 The most crucial error you can make is not washing your face at night.
 It will contribute to clogged pores, texture, and acne.

 If you fail to properly cleanse your face and apply moisturizer, your skin will suffer as a result.
 The residue left on your skin will prevent your skin from breathing and renewing efficiently.
 With that in mind, adding face cream onto a dirty face, your skin will show unwanted signs of irritation.
 Break the habit of not properly cleansing your face to prevent future breakouts.